Macular degeneration: Association with other age-related diseases

 Studies indicate drusen associated with AMD are similar in molecular composition to amyloid beta (Aβ) plaques and deposits in other age-related diseases such as Alzheimer's disease and atherosclerosis.
 This suggests that similar pathways may be involved in the etiologies of AMD and other age-related diseases.

 Genetic testing

 Genetic testing can help identify whether a patient with AMD is at a greater risk of developing the condition and can inform disease progression.
 Genetic testing can also allow researchers to identify whether patients are more or less likely to respond to treatments, such anti-VEGF medication or complement inhibitors.
 However, there remain several challenges to using predictive tools which incorporate genetic variation in clinical practice.
-As well as our limited understanding of the way that different genetic variants and environmental factors interact to influence AMD risk, the single nucleotide polymorphisms which are common in the population have small effects on individual patients with AMD.
+As well as our limited understanding of the way that different genetic variants and environmental factors interact to influence AMD risk, the single nucleotide polymorphisms that are common in the population have small effects on individual patients with AMD.
 Therefore, there is increasing interest in understanding the functional consequences of rare mutations, which often have more pronounced effects.
 Genetic testing to guide clinical management is not currently recommended.

-Stem cell transplant

-Cell based therapies using bone marrow stem cells as well as retinal pigment epithelial transplantation are being studied.
-A number of trials have occurred in humans with encouraging results.